Prospective Student FAQs

 What is done to help students who may be new to the school and entering at an age where friend groups have already been established?

-We are lucky that Hawbridge is an incredibly welcoming environment.
+We work diligently to ensure that Hawbridge is a welcoming environment for all students.
 Like any school transition, students might feel awkward at first.
 However, our Hawbridge Ambassadors club (led by the School Counselor) will be working hard to incorporate new students into the fold.
-Additionally, our school counselor is often visible during transitional times (lunch, Bridge, class changes, etc) to ensure students are appropriately social and finding their niche.
+Additionally, our school counselor is often visible during transitional times (lunch, Bridge, class changes, etc.) to ensure students are appropriately social and finding their niche.

 How do you address the social-emotional needs of students?